masesgroup/JNet/src/documentation/articles/usageCLI.md

 Plus other switches available at [Command line switch](commandlineswitch.md) page.

-### JVM identification
+### JVM™ identification

-One of the most important command-line switch is **JVMPath** and it is available in [JCOBridge switches](https://www.jcobridge.com/net-examples/command-line-options/): it can be used to set-up the location of the JVM library (jvm.dll/libjvm.so) if JCOBridge is not able to identify a suitable JRE installation.
+One of the most important command-line switch is **JVMPath** and it is available in [JCOBridge switches](https://www.jcobridge.com/net-examples/command-line-options/): it can be used to set-up the location of the JVM™ library (jvm.dll/libjvm.so) if JCOBridge is not able to identify a suitable JRE installation.